cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 ["Service" page of the Kubernetes Documentation](https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies).

 !!!
 Hint
-    It is highly recommended to use those services in your applications, and avoid connecting directly to a specific PostgreSQL instance, as the latter can change during the cluster lifetime.
+    It is highly recommended using those services in your applications, and avoiding connecting directly to a specific PostgreSQL instance, as the latter can change during the cluster lifetime.

 You can use these services in your applications through: